TrajEnsemble#

 Loads CVs in various ways.
 The easiest way is to provide a single

-and a name for that array.Besides np.ndarray, files (
+numpy.ndarrayand a name for that array.Besides np.ndarray, files (

-can be provided.
-A str can be provided which either is the name of one of EncoderMap’s features (encodermap.features) or the string can be ‘all’, which loads all features required for EncoderMap’sencodermap.autoencoder.autoencoder`AngleDihedralCartesianEncoderMap
+.txt and .npy) can be loaded.
+Features or Featurizers can be provided.
+Axarray.Datasetcan be provided.
+A str can be provided which either is the name of one of EncoderMap’s features (encodermap.features) or the string can be ‘all’, which loads all features required for EncoderMap’sencodermap.autoencoder.autoencoder`AngleDihedralCartesianEncoderMap.- Parameters:

 data (Optional[TrajEnsembleFeatureType]) – The CV to load.
 When a

-will be extracted from these files.A list of integers indexing the columns of the data to be loaded.
+'highd','lowd','dists', etc. The CV can then be accessed via dot-notation:trajs.attr_name.
+Defaults to None, in which case, the argumentdatashould point to existing files.
+Theattr_namewill be extracted from these files.A list of integers indexing the columns of the data to be loaded.
 This is useful if a file contains columns which are not features (i.e. an indexer or the error of the features. eg:

 id f1 f2 f1_err f2_err 0 1.0 2.0 0.1 0.1 1 2.5 1.2 0.11 0.52